RWS/studio-api-docs/apiconcepts/integration/adding_custom_wizard_steps.md

 <img style="display:block; " src="images/WizardProperties.png"/>

 ### ViewType
-* Set the `ViewType` property to the actual type of the WPF view file. <Var:ProductName>'s infrastructure uses the type to inject the view into the wizard's user interface.
+* Set the `ViewType` property to the actual type of the WPF view file.
+Var:ProductName's infrastructure uses the type to inject the view into the wizard's user interface.
 You can use the `typeof` C# keyword (`GetType` in VB) to obtain the view type needed here.

 ### ViewModel
 * The wizard infrastructure automatically assigns the `ViewModel` as DataContext to the view, so you can use `Binding` from the view to the ViewModel properties.
 If you don't need a ViewModel just assign `null` here.